-- Transitional waste which will decay within the period of three years below the value given in third column of Annex III, - Short-lived waste waste containing radionuclides of half-life < 30 years with the restricted average long-lived radionuclides concentration to 400 kBq/kg and the restricted maximum long-lived radionuclides concentration resulting from material inhomogeneity in a representative 1 kg sample to 4000 kBq or waste containing only long-lived radionuclides with the restricted average radionuclides concentration to 400 kBq/kg, - Long-lived waste: waste whose average long lived radionuclides concentration exceeds 400 kBq/kg.
+- Transitional waste which will decay within the period of three years below the value given in third column of Annex 3, - Short-lived waste waste containing radionuclides of half-life < 30 years with the restricted long-lived radionuclides concentration to 4000 kBq/kg in individual waste packages and to an overall average of 400 kBq/kg in the total waste volume. - Long-lived waste: waste whose long lived radionuclides activity exceeds 400 kBq/kq.